 Power of Attorney statements, when/if applicable.

-Validation of Identity Credentials and Authorization Credentials, in addition to the information contained in the request, facilitate the decision of the authorization provider to accept or reject the Authorization of an SSAD request.
+Validation of Identity Credentials and Signed Assertion, in addition to the information contained in the request, facilitate the decision of the authorization provider to accept or reject the Authorization of an SSAD request.
 For the avoidance of doubt, the presence of these credentials alone DOES NOT result in or mandate an automatic access / disclosure authorization.
 However, the ability to automate access/disclosure authorization decision making is possible under certain circumstances where lawful.

 Defines a base line “code of conduct” that establishes a set of rules that contribute to the proper application of data protection laws - including the GDPR - for the ICANN community, including: